 Jo Beardsley had been in the woods nearby, heard the racket, and come to see . . . and within what seemed like moments, the clearing was alive with people.
 Six households were within reach of the news before sundown; the rest would undoubtedly hear of it tomorrow.

 The instant outpouring of Highland hospitality had been wonderful; women and girls had run back to their cabins and fetched whatever they had baking or boiling for supper, the men had gathered wood and—at Jamie’s behest—piled it on the crest where the outline of the New House stood, and we had welcomed home our family in style, surrounded by friends.

 Hundreds of questions had been asked of the travelers: Where had they come from?
 How was the journey?
 What had they seen?
 No one had asked if they were happy to be back; that was taken for granted by everyone.

 Neither Jamie nor I had asked any questions.
 Time enough for that—and now that we were alone, Roger had just answered the only one that truly mattered.

-The why of that answer, though . . .
+of that answer, though . . .
 I felt a stirring of the hair on my nape.